Prevented Ocean Plastic is recycled plastic collected from coastal areas at risk of ocean plastic pollution.

 The sun and the salt water degrade the plastic within a few days, making it largely unusable for recycling.
 This makes it a clean-up effort, not a recycling effort.
 This is why we act to ensure that the plastic never reaches the water.

-Prevented Ocean Plastic is the largest program of it’s kind.
+Prevented Ocean Plastic is the largest programme of it’s kind.

 of ocean plastic pollution

 monthly and growing.